Night fishing is one the most productive methods for filling a livewell with crappie.

 - Fix your fishing platform in place.
 You need to keep the boat where the school is rather than troll.

-- You want as much light as you can reasonably manage to provide.
+- Get as much light as you can reasonably manage.

 - Buy and learn to use rod holders and slip bobbers for setting up multiple rods or poles.

 - Know and follow all your local regulations.

 A fixed fishing platform isn’t going to drift away from an active school.

 Anchors, power poles, something convenient to tie-off to: these are absolute necessities if you want to stay put.

 A good trolling motor can get the job done as well, but it can also spook fish if it’s not quiet enough.